Yeah! (Usher song): Synopsis and reception

 The video begins with Usher entering a club, and in another scene dancing in front of blue lasers; the video alternates between both the club and laser scenes throughout.
 In the former setting, Usher is sat down when a woman—portrayed by Destiny, video producer Mr. X's friend—approaches him and attempts to seduce him.
 The woman stands up and walks to the dance-floor, telling Usher to "come get me" and "baby let's go", in sync with the song.
 Usher goes and dances with her during the chorus.
 In the beginning of the second verse, the laser scene with Usher dancing now shows both blue and green lasers.
 Usher and the woman are still dancing, with the woman further attempting to seduce him.

 In the second chorus, Usher performs choreography in the club, backed up by several male dancers.
 Female dancers then come in, performing choreography along with Usher and the male dancers.
 After Lil Jon sprays champagne towards the camera in the laser scene, Ludacris performs his verse.
 He is dancing in both the club and laser scene, with the camera also alternating to female's dancing in sync in the club.

 In the final chorus, Usher again performs choreography in the club, with another scene in the latter setting this time showing a different seductress, portrayed by model Melyssa Ford, walking away telling him to follow her.
 While following her, he is in a hallway, with the women then pulling Usher in a room, where they begin to romance.
-While Ludacris says his final verse, rapper Chingy and P. Diddy's former assistant, Fonzworth Bentley, both make appearances with Bentley holding a violin.
+While Ludacris says his final verse, rapper Chingy, Jazze Pha and P. Diddy's former assistant, Fonzworth Bentley, both make appearances with Bentley holding a violin.
 Lil Jon says his final verse, not present in the track version of "Yeah!", where he repeats numerous dance moves including the Rockaway and Thunderclap, with Usher performing them.
 The video ends with Lil Jon repeating "rock away" and then "cut".

 At the 2004 MTV Video Music Awards, Usher won his first 2 awards with Best Dance Video and Best Male Video.
 At the 2005 Soul Train Music Awards, the video was nominated for the Michael Jackson Award for Best R&B/Soul or Rap Music Video.

+The music video on YouTube has received over 1.16 billion views as of October 2025.